ssteidl/vessel/docs/ImageCreation.md

 ## 'RUN' Command

-Execute a command within the context of an image.
+Execute a command in the new image.

-* commands
+**Example**
-* Note on DNS
+`RUN env ASSUME_ALWAYS_YES=yes pkg install nginx`

-* common uses and commands
+> 🕵️ Each run command runs within a separate container (jail) on the new images dataset.
+So commands use the dataset of the image not the host filesystem.
+The
-* Firstboot jails
+> jail inherits the host networking stack and the resolv.conf file is copied from the host into the jail.